Instructions: back

 must be selected to carry indefinitely the sum of the locked-rotor current

-current of any associated fire pump accessory equipment connected to this
+full-load current of any associated fire pump accessory equipment

 (a) overcurrent protective device(s)